Skatedan/Rick-Morty/README.md

 # Rick & Morty Episode viewer

-This is a small app that lets you see and like episodes from the show Rick & Morty.
+This is a small app that lets you see and like characters from the show Rick & Morty.

 It's made with **Typescript** and **React**, making use of Hooks and Redux toolkit.